zhenning/riak_wiki/pages/Riak/Operations/Security.md

 ### Notifying Basho

-If you run across any security issues, we gladly accept all submissions.
-You can email us at security@basho.com.
-If you would prefer to send a secure message, the security team's GPG is
+If you discover a potential security issue, please email us at security@basho.com, and allow us 48 hours to reply.

+We prefer to be contacted first, rather than searching for blog posts over the internet.
+This allows us to open a dialog with the security community on how best to handle a possible exploit without putting any users at risk.

+For sensative topics, you may send a secure message.
+The security team's GPG key is:

 *GPG HERE*